 If you don’t have an NDA, templates can help you write one.
 Otherwise, a lawyer can help you draft it.

-At SureSwift, we have our Founders complete a short-overview form asking questions about the company like MRR, yearly revenue, a simple breakdown of monthly expenses with currency, profit margin, and more.
+Format will vary with each buyer, but you'll likely kick things off with questions about the company like MRR, yearly revenue, a simple breakdown of monthly expenses with currency, profit margin, and more.

-It’s common to provide three years of historical financial data so investors can understand your revenue mix, cost structure, and current financial position.
+It’s common to provide three years of historical financial data so Investors can understand your revenue mix, cost structure, and current financial position.
 Be prepared by having all documentation dating back 36 months.

-Profit and Loss (P&L) Statement
+3. Profit and Loss (P&L) Statement

 We also ask for details on the seller’s discretionary expenses on the P&L (e.g., owner’s compensation/benefits, rent, travel).
 Then, we ask for relevant commentary on revenue recognition and non-USD revenue and expenses.

-Org Chart
+4. Org Chart

 An org chart helps investors understand more about your cost structure and how much goes into the people operations side of things.
 This is where you’ll share the business’s organizational chart with a short description of each team member, excluding their name, the headcount, total compensation, tenure, hours worked per week, and function.
 You’ll include yourself and all other founders/owners who contribute to the business.
 This only requires an easy search into the payroll system.

-Google Analytics Access
+5. Analytics Access

-SaaS Revenue Metrics
+6. SaaS Revenue Metrics

 You’ll share any additional revenue metrics you haven’t already shared, such as ARR, MRR, Churn rates, CLV, renewal rates, revenue retention, MRR, and additional growth rates.

-Tech Information
+7. Tech Information

 Some firms may ask for information about the technology you use, such as the project management software and more.